Random Source

 Gaussian

-- the block generates Gaussian random variables using the Ziggurat method.
-You can specify the mean and variance of the distribution using the Mean and Variance parameters.
-You can generate a complex Gaussian signal by setting the Signal complexity parameter toComplex
+- block generates Gaussian random variables using the Ziggurat method.
+You can set the mean and variance of the distribution using the parameters Mean and Variance.
+You can generate a complex Gaussian signal by setting the parameters Complexity toComplex

 .